 But, introducing new technology in healthcare is a lot easier said than done.

-Although the talks around benefits of digital transformation in healthcare and healthcare consumerism revolve around all the healthcare forums, only a few institutions have been able to deliver high care quality, better patient outcomes, and greater efficiency.
+Although the talks around benefits of digital transformation in healthcare and healthcare app development for iOS and Android, healthcare consumerism revolve around all the healthcare forums, only a few institutions have been able to deliver high care quality, better patient outcomes, and greater efficiency.

 The reason behind this is often because the IT support focus generally goes beyond the traditional mission of the e health management system, while facing constant struggles with the legacy systems which impede data integration.